-So you know by now not to put all your funding eggs in one basket.
-But when it comes to support for your artistic endeavours, sponsorship can be the golden egg, so it’s a great one to crack.
+You know not to put all your funding eggs in one basket.
+But when it comes to support for your artistic endeavors, sponsorship can be the golden egg, so it’s a great one to crack.
 Flipside: it can also be the hardest.

 What is sponsorship?